NBPub/DataScienceGuidedCapstone/README.md

 	 - try again with a different specification, `SelectKBest(f_regression, k=15)`
 	   - slightly improved
    - should not keep repeating this step, as the training subset of the data has not been updated, and the model should generalize to new data
+     - *do not overtrain with just the initial split of data, instead utilize cross-validation . . .*

 </details>